 II.1.1 Mode type: application agnostic TCP-proxy

 The MGC needs to assign the TCP mode of operation to an H.248 context.
-This is fundamentally based on SDP information elements according [ITU-T H.248.84], clause 13.5.
-An example is provided by clause II.1.1.1.
+This is fundamentally based on SDP information elements according to [ITU-T H.248.84], clause 13.5.

-The MGC could use also additional explicit H.248 signalling elements for the SEP individual assignment of TCP client/server roles, via the indication of incoming or outgoing TCP bearer connection establishment procedures, using the tcpbcc package capabilities as defined by this Recommendation, see example in clause II.1.1.2.
+The MGC could use also additional explicit H.248 signalling elements for the SEP individual assignment of TCP client/server roles, via the indication of incoming or outgoing TCP bearer connection establishment procedures, using the tcpbcc package capabilities as defined by this Recommendation, see example in clause II.2.2.